 What you’ve accomplished

-You have learned how to define controls in Kosli, record decisions against them from pipelines, enforce them in environment policies, and view compliance across deployments.
 Your controls catalog is now the bridge between the evidence Kosli collects and the requirements your auditors, control owners, and regulators care about.
 For each production change, you can now answer: “which of our controls have decisions recorded, and which don’t?”
-From here you can:- Learn more about environment policies

 - Learn more about attestations